philippinespire/REUs/2022_REU/PSMC/README.md

 cp /home/e1garcia/shotgun_PIRE/REUs/2022_REU/<yourname>/<speciesname>_PSMC/scripts/dDocentHPC_ODU.sbatch /home/e1garcia/shotgun_PIRE/REUs/2022_REU/<yourname>/<speciesname>_PSMC/data/mkBAM/<speciescode>_denovoSSL_20k_PSMC
 ```

-Let's try mapping to the filtered version of our shotgun genome with scaffolds >100kb.
+Let's try mapping to the filtered version of our shotgun genome with scaffolds >20kb.
 Copy this reference genome files (`denovoSSL.<speciescode>20k`) to the appropriate folder.

 ```
 cp home/e1garcia/shotgun_PIRE/REUs/2022_REU/<yourname>/<speciesname>_PSMC/reference.denovoSSL.<speciescode>20k.fasta /home/e1garcia/shotgun_PIRE/REUs/2022_REU/<yourname>/<speciesname>_PSMC/data/mkBAM/<speciescode>_denovoSSL_20k_PSMC
 ```

-In your test_mapping folder you should now have all of the files required to perform mapping: * reads to map (.R1.fq.gz/.R2.fq.gz) * reference genome (renamed scaffolds, with dDocent prefix reference.cutoff1.cutoff2.fasta) * dDocentHPC.bash * config file (currently config.5.cssl) * dDocentHPC_ODU.sbatch
+In your `<speciescode>_denovoSSL_20k_PSMC` folder you should now have all of the files required to perform mapping: * reads to map (.R1.fq.gz/.R2.fq.gz) * reference genome (renamed scaffolds, with dDocent prefix reference.cutoff1.cutoff2.fasta) * dDocentHPC.bash * config file (currently config.5.cssl) * dDocentHPC_ODU.sbatch

 Examine the `config.5.cssl` file - this file contains all of the setting that will be used to run dDocent.
 Most of these you can keep as they are.
 Recall that we used a specific convention to name our reference genome files - specifically the format is `reference.<cutoff1>.<cutoff2>.fasta`, where cutoff1 and cutoff2 refer to descriptive variables used by dDocent.
 We need to edit the config file `config.5.cssl` in each directory to so that dDocent can find the reference.